-We agree with the proposal in paragraph B44 and the reasons for the proposal provided in paragraph BC108 of the Basis for Conclusions.
+We agree with the proposal in paragraph B44 and the reasons for the proposal provided in paragraph BC108.
 In our opinion, a faithful representation of each of the categories in the statement of profit or loss should be given a higher priority than the presentation of the line items (by nature).

 One disadvantage of this approach consists in a potential proliferation of line items presented because the same required line item (e.g. impairment losses on financial instruments) could be required to be presented in more than one section.
-However, in our opinion, this disadvantage is mitigated in the light of the use of structured electronic reporting technologies and given the fact that IFRS 7 Financial Instruments: Disclosures requires detailed disclosures regarding items of income, expense, gains, or losses on financial instruments.
+However, in our opinion, this disadvantage is mitigated by the fact that IFRS 7 Financial Instruments: Disclosures requires detailed disclosures regarding items of income, expense, gains, or losses on financial instruments.